 Editor's Note: So sorry to hear this.
 Our sincere condolences are with you.
 Take care.

 Thank you for your condolences--my family appreciates it.
 We are blessed in so many ways!!

 I want to convey my deepest condolences to you on the loss of your dad and he will always be with you in your thoughts and in your heart.
 God Bless you!

 I lost my dear Dad 6 months ago today.
 So sorry--sounds like your Dad is better off now like my Dad is--my Dad had Parkinson's disease for half his life--starting at age 38.

 I'm so sorry for your loss but thought I might give a tip incase anyone read this needing an idea.
 I had a baby on oxygen and the hospital gave us little round band aid type adhesives that stuck to her cheeks and then had a second layer to stick the tubes to.
-You can get them at the hospital if you ask or at a medical supply store.
-They are cheep and very helpful.

 Sorry for your loss